lightbend/kalix-javascript-sdk/npm-js/README.md

 ## kalix-scripts

-This npm module provides the default `build`, `package` and `deploy` scripts for an Kalix codebase in a single managed package.
+This npm module provides the default `build`, `package` and `deploy` scripts for a Kalix codebase in a single managed package.

 See this project's [README](kalix-scripts/README.md) for more information.